 Opportunities in the GHRG

-I will aim to take on a masters student in the Fall of 2020 to carry out a geomorphometry
+I aim to advise one Masters and one PhD student in the Fall of 2024 (a Winter 2024 start is also possible) to carry out a geomorphometry

 Dr. John Lindsay